zinzloun/THM_WriteUP/README.md

     Configuration saved to /etc/quagga/bgpd.conf
     [OK]

-Then clear up the routes and re-advertise the new networks:
+Then clear up the routes and re-advertise for the new networks:

     router1.ctx.ctf# clear ip bgp * out
     clear ip bgp * out